dwightjack/vue-types/docs/advanced/extending-vue-types.md

 [[toc]]

+## The `extend()` method

-You can extend VueTypes with your own validators via `VueTypes.extend({...})`.
+You can extend the VueTypes object with your own validators via `VueTypes.extend({...})`.

 The method accepts an object with every key supported by [Vue prop validation objects](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) plus the following custom properties:

 | name       | type      | default | description                                                        |
 | ---------- | --------- | ------- | ------------------------------------------------------------------ |